zilexa/Homeserver/filesystem/README.md

 4. In the next steps, know `-L name` is how you label your disks.

 ### STEP 1B: Create the permanent mount points
+1. Create mountpoint for the OS disk filesystem root, to be used on-demand: `sudo mkdir /mnt/system`
-1. Create mount point for the pool: `sudo mkdir -p /mnt/pool`
+2. Create mount point for the pool: `sudo mkdir -p /mnt/pool`
-2. For the SSD cache: to be able to unload the cache to the disks, also create a mountpoint excluding your cache`sudo mkdir -p /mnt/pool-nocache`.
+3. For the SSD cache: to be able to unload the cache to the disks, also create a mountpoint excluding your cache`sudo mkdir -p /mnt/pool-nocache`.
-3. Create mount point for every disk at once: `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` (change to reflect the # of drives you have for data, parity and backup.)
+4. Create mount point for every disk at once: `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` (change to reflect the # of drives you have for data, parity and backup.)

 <details>
   <summary>### practical commands you might need before step 2A: wipe the disk, delete partitions</summary>